AI For Sump Pump Failure Calls

 The caller is watching the water rise

-A failed pump, stuck float, clogged discharge, power outage, or battery backup concern creates urgency before the caller cares about anything else.
+A failed pump, stuck float, clogged discharge, power outage, battery backup concern, or alarm creates urgency before the caller cares about anything else.

 Storm windows compress buyer patience